Why is this medication prescribed?

 Tetracycline is used to treat infections caused by bacteria including pneumonia and other respiratory tract infections; ; certain infections of skin, eye, lymphatic, intestinal, genital and urinary systems; and certain other infections that are spread by ticks, lice, mites, and infected animals.
 It is also used along with other medications to treat acne.
 Tetracycline is also used to treat plague and tuleramia (serious infections that may be spread on purpose as part of a bioterror attack).
 It can also be used in patients who cannot be treated with penicillin to treat certain types of food poisoning, and anthrax (a serious infection that may be spread on purpose as part of a bioterror attack).
 Tetracycline is in a class of medications called tetracycline antibiotics.
 It works by preventing the growth and spread of bacteria.

 Antibiotics such as tetracycline will not work for colds, flu, or other viral infections.
 Using antibiotics when they are not needed increases your risk of getting an infection later that resists antibiotic treatment.

 How should this medicine be used?

-Tetracycline comes as a capsule and suspension (liquid) to take by mouth.
-It is usually taken two to four times daily.
+Tetracycline comes as a capsule to take by mouth.
+It is usually taken two or four times daily.
 Tetracycline should be taken on an empty stomach, at least 1 hour before or 2 hours after meals or snacks.
 Drink a full glass of water with each dose of tetracycline.
 Do not take tetracycline with food, especially dairy products such as milk, yogurt, cheese, and ice cream.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take tetracycline exactly as directed.
 Do not take more or less of it or take it more often than prescribed by your doctor.